se-edu/se-book/processModels/summary/recap/q-essay-agilePairTDD.md

 (c) Arguments in favor of TDD:

 * Testing will not be neglected due to time pressure (because it is done first).
-* Forces the developer to think about what the component should be before jumping into implementing it.
+* Forces the developer to think about how exactly the component should behave, before jumping into implementing it.
-* Optimizes programmer effort (i.e. if all tests pass, there is no need to add any more functionality).
+* Avoids wasting programmer effort (i.e. the code ends up doing exactly what's needed; no less, no more).
-* Forces us to automate all tests.
+* Forces the programmer to automate all tests.

 Arguments against TDD (not necessarily true):

 * Since tests can be seen as ‘executable specifications’, programmers tend to neglect other forms of documentation.
 * Promotes ‘trial-and-error’ coding instead of making programmers think through their algorithms (i.e. ‘just keep hacking until all tests pass’).
 * Gives a false sense of security.
 (What if you forgot to test certain scenarios?)

-Not intuitive.
+* Not intuitive.
 Some programmers might resist adopting TDD.

 </panel>
 </panel>